FranMorilloAWS/Apache-Hudi-Workshop/7-table-types/cow.md

 ```
 spark.sql("select * from hudi_tickets_mor_rt").show()
 ```

+> [!WARNING]
+> Using Glue Marketplace connector for Hudi we cant do Snapshot Queries.
+However we can do the query using Amazon Athena

 If we compare the Snapshot Query took a little bit longer to process, because it is compacting the latest compacted data with the Delta Commits.